 You can also find support for recovery from specific forms of drug use, including alcohol addiction, opioid dependence, and meth or cocaine addiction.

-Otter House Wellness provides treatment for both drug abuse and mental health, supporting long-term recovery for veterans with complex needs.
+Otter House Wellness provides treatment for both drug addiction and mental health disorders, supporting long-term recovery for veterans with complex needs.

-How Much Does VA Substance Abuse Treatment Cost?
+How Much Does VA Drug Addiction Treatment Cost?

 VA health care can help veterans access substance abuse treatment at little to no cost.
 Services are covered based on eligibility, service history, and medical needs.